The cost of living in Italy: Photo of a street market in Naples

 Italian citizenship laws are complex and subject to frequent changes.
 A lack of knowledge about these laws can significantly impact an application.
 Staying informed about the latest legal developments is crucial for ensuring that the application is in compliance with current regulations.

-For instance, starting in 2025, new legal fees will be implemented for Italian citizenship applications.
+For instance, starting in 2025, the requirements for applying for Italian citizenship have changed.
 A specialist consultancy company can provide you with all the necessary information regarding these fees.

-Additionally, if you are applying through maternal lineage, you might not be eligible for the administrative route.
+Additionally, if you are applying through maternal lineage, you might not be eligible for the administrative route, even after the creation of the new administrative system.
 In such cases, a consultancy company can assist you in navigating your options and ensuring a successful application.

 Just like an Italian citizenship consultancy company, specialist lawyers who are well-versed in Italian citizenship laws can provide valuable guidance and ensure that the application is up-to-date with the latest legal requirements.